sherry-lai/github-pages-with-jekyll/_posts/2020-05-22-my-first-blog-post.md

 date: 2020-05-22
 ---

-hello world

 this is my first blog post.

 test test test 1 2 3. beep boop.

-signed,
+with the intention of creating a cool website, and yours truly,

-coding rookie + noob.
+coding rookie (& noob)